-- 1. Place a pan under the oil drain plug (Figure 3-2), run the genset until warm and shut it off. - 2.
-Remove the front access door and the oil fill cap (Figure 3-1), unscrew the oil drain plug (24 mm hex head) and drain all the oil from the engine.
+1. Place a pan under the oil drain plug (Figure 3-1), run the genset until warm and shut it off.

+- Remove the front access door and the oil fill cap, unscrew the oil drain plug and drain all the oil from the engine.
 Reinstall the oil drain plug securely. - 3.
-Spin off the oil filter canister (Figure 3-1) and clean the filter mounting surface on the engine block.
+Spin off the oil filter canister and clean the filter mounting surface on the engine block.
 Remove the old gasket if it remains. - 4.
 Make sure the gasket is in place on the new filter and apply a thin film of clean oil to the gasket.
 Spin the new filter on until the gasket just touches the block.
 Turn it an additional 1/2 to 3/4 turn.
 Do not overtighten. - 5.
-Refill with 6.7 quarts (6.3 liters) of oil, check the level (Figure 3-1) and secure the front access door. - 6.
+Refill with 5.9 quarts (5.6 liters) of oil, check oil level (Figure 3-1) and secure the front access door. - 6.
 Dispose of the used oil and oil filter according to local environmental regulations.

-FIGURE 3-2.
-OIL DRAIN PLUG
+FIGURE 3-1.
+ENGINE OIL MAINTENANCE